 - Oregon, and

-For it to be enforced, employers will generally have to notify employees of the “use-it-or-lose-it” provision in the vacation policy.
-The terms of this written policy have to be set out clearly in the employment contract, the company policy, or the employee handbook.
+For it to be enforced, employers will generally have to notify you of the “use-it-or-lose-it” provision in the vacation policy.
+The terms of this written policy have to be set out clearly in:

-Some of the states that let employers limit the accrual of PTO also require them to pay the full amount of any accrued vacation time at the employee’s termination.
+Some of the states that let employers limit the accrual of PTO also require them to pay the full amount of any accrued vacation time at your termination.
 These states include:

 - Illinois, and